skowragn/Grpc_RateLimiter/README.md

 -   **Language:** C#
 -   **You may use:** Any NuGet packages you find helpful
--   **Do not use:** Existing rate limiting libraries
--   Persistence is not required for this activity.
+-   **Do not use:** Existing rate limiting libraries Persistence is not required for this activity.
 ___
 # Solution

+The solution consists of:
+- **RateLimitingGrpCService** - ASP.NET Core 9 grpc service
+- **Client** - ASP.NET Core 9 Web API (it is using gRpc Client to call the unary methods from the RateLimitingGrpCService)
+- **RateLimitingGrpCService** - Tests (under construction)

 ## Assumptions
 **Based on the requirements:**
-1. Rate Limiter middleware
+1. Rate Limiter should be middleware

 <img width="1170" height="820" alt="image" src="https://github.com/user-attachments/assets/daffc576-91fa-4229-9da9-0803a2df7c38" />

                     Figure 1.
 Rate Limiting Service as a middleware API gateway (with MemoryCache)

-Note: The backend resources routing in case of allowed results has been not implemented (out of scope)

-2. Fixed window counter algorithms
+2. Fixed window counter algorithms should be used
 3. The gRPC methods here are unary calls - request message as a parameter, and returns the response (similar to actions on web API controllers).

 ## Fixed window counter algorithm